 The type of bow and arrows you use changes with the target.

 Practicing: You’ll use field point arrowheads.
 Field points are shaped like small bullets.
 Do NOT use these hunting.
-These are not only unethical and unsportsmanlike to hunt with, but illegal for large game.
+These are not only unethical and unsportsmanlike to hunt with but also illegal for large game.
 Field points are likely to pass right through an animal, which will cause little immediate damage.
 The wounded animal could survive for days, enduring an agonizing death.

 Hunting: Change from field points to broadhead arrowheads.
 Broadheads are similar to razor blades, allowing a broader cut.